Kitware/trame/docs/content/docs/tutorial-example.md

 CURRENT_DIRECTORY = os.path.abspath(os.path.dirname(__file__))
 ```

-**Next**, our Trame imports have also changed.
+**Next**, our trame imports have also changed.
 Thus, we will replace

 ```python
 from trame.layouts import SinglePage